Micro-STAMP/microstamp/README.md

 </figure>
 <p></p>

 We can access the service registry administration page (Spring Eureka) by the URL `http://localhost:8761/`.
-At this moment, no microservice instances are reegistred with the service registry.
+At this moment, no microservice instances are registered with the service registry.
 <p></p>

 <figure>